Bavarian Soviet Republic: Notable people

 One notable supporter of the Soviet Republic was the artist Georg Schrimpf, then aged 30, who was arrested when the movement was crushed.
 His friend, the writer Oskar Maria Graf, who was also arrested, wrote about the events in his 1927 autobiographical novel, Wir sind Gefangene (Prisoners All).
 The famed anarchist novelist Ret Marut (later known as B. Traven) was an active participant in the establishment of soviet power and worked as head of the Press Department of the Soviet Republic.
 During the early days of the Soviet Republic, representatives of cultural life also played an important role in the revolution.
 Some intellectuals such as the economist Lujo Brentano, the conductor Bruno Walter and the writers Heinrich Mann and Rainer Maria Rilke formed the Rat der geistigen Arbeit (Council of Intellectual Work) with Mann as its chairman.

-Adolf Hitler's longstanding chauffeur and first leader of the Schutzstaffel (SS) Julius Schreck signed up and served as a member of the Red Army in late April 1919.
+According to biographer Ian Kershaw, Adolf Hitler's longstanding chauffeur and first leader of the Schutzstaffel (SS) Julius Schreck signed up and served as a member of the Red Army in late April 1919.
 Balthasar Brandmayer, one of Hitler's closest wartime friends, remarked "how he at first welcomed the end of the monarchies" and the establishment of the republic in Bavaria.

 Active participants in the Freikorps units – those of Oven, Franz Ritter von Epp, and Hermann Erhardt – that suppressed the Bavarian Soviet Republic included future powerful members of the Nazi Party, including Rudolf Hess, a member of the Freikorps Epp.

-In his 1952 memoir Witness, Whittaker Chambers named Eugene Leviné as one of three people whom he most admired as he joined the Communist Party USA, along with Felix Dzerzhinsky and Igor Sazonov:
+In his 1952 memoir Witness, Whittaker Chambers named Eugen Leviné as one of three people whom he most admired as he joined the Communist Party USA, along with Felix Dzerzhinsky and Igor Sazonov:

-During the Bavarian Soviet Republic in 1919, Leviné was the organizer of the Workers and Soldiers Soviets.
-When the Bavarian Soviet Republic was crushed, Leviné was captured and courtmartialed.
+During the Bavarian Soviet Republic in 1919, Leviné was the organiser of the Workers and Soldiers Soviets.
+When the Bavarian Soviet Republic was crushed, Leviné was captured and court martialed.
 The court-martial told him: "You are under sentence of death."
 Leviné answered: "We communists are always under sentence of death."
 That is another thing that it meant to be a Communist.